bluesberyyajm1966/kratos/Journal.md

 ## Section 6: Component Decisions
 ### Toolhead Choice
-[Write about why you picked Stealthburner, the Bambu hotend, and printing the body...]

 ### Why I chose a voron bed kit

 ### Power & Electronics
-[Write about the Octopus Pro board, BTT CB1, and the AC bed wiring...]

 ## Calibration and Setup